 Full Disclosure: Clicking on these links could mean a tiny commission for me, at no extra cost to you.

-When it comes to accessing mental health resources, you’ve likely come across a wide range of terminology.
-Various professions and specialties offer specific therapeutic services — but how do you know which service is right for you?
+When it comes to accessing mental health resources, you’ve likely come across a wide range of terminology and options, many of which probably don’t make much sense upon first glance.
+Various professions and specialties offer specific therapeutic services, but how do you know which service is right for you?
 Two of the most common professions you’ll often come across are psychotherapists and psychologists, and it can be confusing to understand their roles and determine which one suits your needs.
-Whether you’re struggling with anxiety, depression, or simply looking for tools to help with your personal mental health journey, knowing the differences between this mental health professioanl and that one is important.
+Whether you’re struggling with anxiety, depression, or simply looking for tools to help with your personal mental health journey, knowing the differences between this mental health professional and that one is important.
 Let’s take a closer look at their similarities and differences and how you can make the right decision for your life.

 First, let’s break down the definitions of both professions.
 This will help us further understand the unique qualities of each mental health professional.